History Of Torrence Chapel AME Zion Church

 In 2003, Torrence Chapel purchased a parsonage under the leadership of Rev. S. Franklin Russell, II.
 It boasts 1,700+ square feet and sits on .51 acres of land just 10 minutes south of Cornelius, NC.
 The mortgage of this property was burned on May 18, 2008.

-Torrence Chapel is currently under the leadership of Rev. Ellison Bowman, Sr., whom we hold in high esteem along with his most capable staff comprised of four associate ministers: Rev. Thomas Mitchell, Rev. Patsy Archie, Sister Auritta Lee Wilson Payne, and Brother Charles Bowman.
+Torrence Chapel is currently under the leadership of Rev. Ellison Bowman, Sr., whom we hold in high esteem along with his most capable staff comprised of four associate ministers: Rev. Thomas Mitchell, Rev. Patsy Archie, amd Sister Auritta Lee Wilson Payne.
 We have continued to progress spiritually while increasing our membership.
 Above all, we thank God.
 He has brought us from a mighty long way.